-Monroe County: The 7-day average positivity rate in Monroe County has decreased to 6.6%, with 300 new positive cases, according to the Monroe County Health Department.
-The 7-day rolling average of new cases has decreased to 460 new cases per day.
+Monroe County: The 7-day average positivity rate in Monroe County has increased to 2.1%, according to the Monroe County Health Department.
+The 7-day rolling average of new cases has increased to 169 new cases per day.

 The new COVID-19 vaccines have been authorized for use by the U.S. Food and Drug Administration and are now available to four key groups:

 Health officials have learned lots about how you can stay protected against COVID-19, how it spreads, who's most at risk, and what you should do if you test positive for COVID-19.
 Get many of these questions answered and more in our coronavirus resource guide.

 Rochester Regional Health Immediate Care locations and our ViraScan Asymptomatic COVID-19 testing site accept walk-in evaluations and will test based on the testing criteria.
 Learn more about who can get tested, where you can get tested, and how much a test costs, in our new COVID-19 testing guide.

 All Rochester Regional Health hospital facilities have implemented visitor restrictions, including visitor screening requirements, following state and local Department of Health recommendations.

 Beginning April 1, 2020, all travelers entering New York from another U.S. state or from international travel must fill out the Traveler Health Form, monitor symptoms for 14 days, and immediately self-isolate if any symptoms develop.